 I received my PhD from the University of Pennsylvania, where I was a Dean’s Scholar and a Mellon graduate research fellow with the Penn Humanities Forum.
-My dissertation was supported by a Mellon/ACLS Dissertation Completion Fellowship and an Alvin H. Johnson AMS 50 Fellowship.
-I have also received fellowships from the National Endowment for the Humanities and Villa I Tatti, Harvard University’s Center for Italian Renaissance Studies in Florence.
+My dissertation was supported by a Mellon/ACLS Dissertation Completion Fellowship (2012) and an Alvin H. Johnson AMS 50 Fellowship (2012).
+Since coming to Berkeley, I have received an ACLS fellowship (2019), with the additional distinction of being named the first McClary-Walser fellow in music studies.
+I have also received fellowships from the National Endowment for the Humanities (2015) and was a graduate reader at Villa I Tatti (2010).
 In addition to teaching in the music department, I serve on the advisory board of Berkeley’s program in Medieval Studies.
 Before joining the faculty at UC Berkeley in 2016, I taught at the University of Pittsburgh, the University of Pennsylvania, and Haverford College.

 “A Motet Ahead of Its Time?
 The Curious Case of Portio nature/Ida capillorum,” in A Critical Companion to Medieval Motets, ed.
 Jared Hartt (Suffolk: Boydell & Brewer, forthcoming).

 “Whatever you do, don’t sing D”: On the notation of Obrecht’s Missa L’homme armé,” in Qui musicam in se habet: Studies in honor of Alejandro Enrique Planchart, ed.
 Anna Zayaruznaya, Bonnie Blackburn, and Stanley Boorman (American Institute of Musicology, 2015), 731–41.